You are here

-All applications from educators who hold credentials in other states/countries will be evaluated based on the documentation provided in the application, including educator preparation program, official transcripts, licensure history and work experience.
-Thus, please be sure to include all requested information and complete all requested fields within the application.
+All applications are evaluated per the documentation and information provided in the application.
+Therefore, be sure to include all requested information and complete all requested fields within the application.
 Generally speaking:

-Professional License: If an applicant meets the requirements for a Colorado license and has at least three years' full-time, licensed experience in the past seven years in the state in which they were licensed, Colorado likely will issue a professional-level (5-year) license.
+Professional License: If an applicant meets the requirements for a Colorado license and has at least three years' post-preparation, full-time, fully licensed experience in the past seven years in the state in which they were licensed, Colorado likely will issue a professional-level (7-year) license.

-Initial License: Those who meet the requirements with less than three years of full-time, licensed experience likely will receive an initial-level (3-year) license.
+Initial License: Those who meet the requirements with less than three years of post-preparation, full-time, fully licensed experience likely will receive an initial-level (3-year) license.

-Interim Authorization: An Interim Authorization is issued to a first-time applicant who holds or is eligible to hold a license in another state, but who does not have the three or more years of full-time, licensed experience (as detailed above) or who has not demonstrated content mastery via the Colorado State Board of Education-approved content exam(s) for those endorsement area(s) -- or both -- thereby allowing the candidate to work in Colorado schools while also giving him/her a year’s time to prepare for and take the required exam(s).
+Interim Authorization: An interim authorization is issued to a first-time applicant who holds or is eligible to hold a license in another state, but who does not have the three or more years of full-time, licensed experience (as detailed above) or who has not demonstrated content mastery via the options allowed for those endorsement area(s) -- or both -- thereby allowing the candidate to work in Colorado schools while also giving a year’s time to prepare for and take the required exam(s).
 An interim authorization may be renewed only once.
-Upon successful completion of the content exam(s), an applicant may then apply for an initial license.
+Upon successful completion of the content exam(s), an applicant may apply for an initial license.

-Please note: Interim Authorizations cannot be issued to applicants applying for Special Services Provider (SSP) licenses; these educators must fully meet requirements for an initial or professional license.
+Please note: Interim authorizations cannot be issued to applicants applying for Special Services licenses; these providers (SSPs) must fully meet requirements for an initial or professional license.